TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 - It provides a platform for potential collaborators and employers to explore more about me.

-- This website is created using HTML/CSS/JavaScript while incorporating Google Fonts, Flaticons, DesignStripe and much more.

 [Feedback from the Community »](https://www.kaggle.com/discussions/accomplishments/520952)

 ## Features